 - No cables intruding on bikeways allow them to be fully snowplowed.

-- FHWA grade for this proposal in 2025 will be “A – Excellent“.
+- FHWA grade for fully widened paths will be “A – Excellent“.